LuisFerLCC/vscode-rimraf/README.md

 -   `vscode-rimraf.toggle` **VSCode Rimraf: Toggle extension** Toggles (enables or disables) the extension.
 It is reset when opening a new window.
 -   `vscode-rimraf.empty-trash` **VSCode Rimraf: Empty the trash** Empties the trash.
+-   `vscode-rimraf.save-logs` **VSCode Rimraf: Save debug log file** After execution, the extension will automatically save the logs generated in the output channel.

 ## Support